 It's the start of a new year and the sky is NOT the limit! (was that cheesy enough of a start for you ?)
 It's two and a half weeks into January and I've been a busy bee with both my internet and makeup businesses.
 There are some new and exciting things that I want to share involving the latter, but first I'd like to take a moment and share two things, insecurities or flaws if you will, that I have dealt with and how I have overcome them.
 I only hope that in sharing these I'll be able to help someone else move forward as well.

 First: Fear of Failure.
 I think it is something that everyone deals with at some point in their life and is something that used to paralyze my growth.
 Whenever presented with a new opportunity, I would doubt myself to the point of almost not taking the job.
 With my internet business, I would fret so much about talking to someone on the phone that I wouldn't even pick it up.
 A person who thrives in a social environment afraid to pick up the phone.
 Funny right?
 I've been told though that the most successful people are those who have failed the most and CEO and Entrepreneur J.R.
 Ridinger is known to say "Hurry up and fail so you can succeed".
 This is what I had to do.
 I researched, I read, and I developed posture.
 I accepted that I'm not going to know everything, but I can learn anything.
 If there was a makeup look that I didn't know or a problem on location that I couldn't troubleshoot myself, I got help!
 No one thought less of me and probably weren't even the wiser.
 Surprisingly, most people don't expect you to know it all, but the humility and willingness to learn or find out the answer is what will attract others to you.
 Did I sound like a fool the first time I talked to someone on the phone about my vision or my business?
 Probably.
 But I found out what worked and what didn't and never made the same mistake twice.
 You can't say the right thing to the wrong person and the wrong thing to the right person.
 Go ahead and put yourself out there!
+The sooner you do the sooner that insecurity will disappear.

 Second: Being a "Yes man".
 The Jim Carrey movie, while funny, can carry some serious repercussions in the business world.
 I am still dealing with this problem today because I am a people pleaser and love to yes to anyone and everyone.
 I'll get so excited about a project or event that I'll say yes before I even know what the commitment is!
 The problem with this is that I often find myself over-stretched with serious time management problems.
 I don't like to do anything I can't do 100% and yet this is exactly what I've been setting myself up for.
 I find myself saying yes to projects I don't have the time for and I end up letting people down.
 Don't do this to yourself!
 I am sure that someone would rather you be honest and say no (for whatever reason) than have you say yes and not be able to deliver.
 No matter how excited I am about a project I need to take a step back, see what other commitments I have going on (events, business, family, etc.) and then make a decision based on what is best for the person or project asking.
 Also, learn to prioritize and rearrange.
 What's more important?
 Your mother's, second cousin's baby dog's birthday or a charity networking event raising money for breast cancer awareness.
 That's for you to decide.